State Unemployment/State Disability Insurance Program for Churches

 The SUI rate for employers is based on their specific historic claim experience.
 For new employers the State SUI rate is currently 3.4% of the first $7,000 of wages.
 There is also a 0.8% Federal [FUI] tax rate and a state Employment Training Tax [ETT] rate of 0.1%.
 These taxes are also on the first $7,000 of wage per person per year.
 The total is $301 per employee per year for employees earning more than $7,000 per year.
 The state disability insurance program is employee paid at 1 % of salary up to $95,585.

 Because religious organizations are exempt from the requirement that unemployment and disability insurance be offered, it is necessary to go through a process to op-in.
 The Office of the Bishop has completed the process and is now offering the staff these benefits.
 The payroll conversion necessary to begin providing coverage is involved.
 Accordingly, the diocese decided that the conversion at the mission level be done at the beginning of the calendar year.
-We are recommending that each parish start the paperwork now so that implementation can take place on January 1, 2014.

 Here you will find an outline of the process and the necessary templates for each church to provide its employees this coverage.